ServeNet: A Deep Neural Network for Web Services Classification: Evaluation

 \subsubsection{Trainning and testing data selection}

-{Data selection is an important step of dataset pre-processing.
-There are serval methods available, such as random selection and k-fold cross-validation.
-In order to apply the suitable method for service classification, we make a comparison experiment on a) 10-time random selection, b) 10-fold cross-validation, and c) 10-time random selection by the same percentage on each category through the classical text classification method Naive-Bayes.}
+Data selection is an important step of dataset pre-processing.
+There are several methods available, such as random selection and k-fold cross-validation.
+In order to apply the suitable method to service classification on 50 categories, we make a comparison experiment on a) 10-time random selection, b) 10-fold cross-validation, c) 10-time random selection by keeping the same percentage on each category, and d) 10-fold cross-validation by keeping the same percentage on each category through the classical text classification method Naive-Bayes on Top-5 accuracy Note that the explanation of Top-5 can be see in the next subsection.

 {We compute each mean value and standard deviation of the accuracy on the training set and the testing set in Table \ref{splitingmethod}.
 The result shows that the accuracies are close.
 Random selection by keeping the same percentage on each category reaches the highest accuracy and the lowest standard deviation on both training and testing sets.
-Because the service dataset is small and imbalance, random selection cannot make the training set and test set conform to the same distribution on the small size categories.
+Because the service dataset is small and imbalanced, random selection cannot make the training set and test set conform to the same distribution on the small size categories.
 Even worse for some categories, the training set is smaller than the testing set.
 Random selection by category can keep the same proportion of training and testing data on each category, which can improve the accuracy of classification.
 Therefore, random selection by category is used to data selection.
-The training set contains 8123 services. and testing set includes 2061 service.
+The training set contains 8733 services. and testing set includes 2210 service.
 We use them to train and test the proposed model and other machine leaning methods.}